alexaganov/coin-flip/README.md

 - [x] Add ability to rotate coin on click
 - [x] Add sound toggle
 - [x] Add tap on bottom of the coin to throw it

-**Top Priority**
 - [ ] Refactor to improve readability (too much code in single file)
-- [ ] Make the coin using css because instead of threeJs version because bundle is too big
+- [x] Make the coin using css because instead of threeJs version because bundle is too big

 # React + TypeScript + Vite